 The use of Grace resources to access, further or otherwise participate in an activity which is inconsistent with the mission and Christian principles of the university is prohibited.
-This includes, but is not limited to the following: illegal activity, sexually explicit material, hate speech, violent behavior & bullying, spam, hacking, etc. Individuals engaged in necessary educational related activities or research consistent with Grace's mission may be allowed to access sites.
+This includes, but is not limited to the following: illegal activity, sexually explicit material, hate speech, violent behavior and bullying, spam, hacking, etc. Individuals engaged in necessary educational related activities or research consistent with Grace's mission may be allowed to access sites.

 Online learning tools are increasingly a part of higher education.
 In fact, the majority of Grace students are online students.
 In class students also utilize online learning tools.
-As a small step to enhance building the Grace learning community, we want to encourage Blackboard users to upload a personal image as their avatar.
+As a small step to enhance building the Grace learning community, users are encouraged to personalize their profile on Blackboard and E-mail.